-- 1. Each regular employee shall earn Sick Leave equivalent to one (1) day for each calendar month of service or major fraction thereof to be used for absences caused by non-occupational illness, non-occupational injury, medical disability (including childbearing), poor health, or child care to the extent required by law.
+1. Each regular employee shall earn Sick Leave equivalent to one (1) day for each calendar month of service or major fraction thereof to be used for absences caused by non-occupational illness, non-occupational injury, medical disability (including childbearing), poor health, or child care to the extent required by law.
 Use of such leave shall be set forth in Items a and b below.
-In the event there is an emergency caused by family illness, where no reasonable alternative is available to the employee, Sick Leave may be used subject to the conditions set forth for Personal Leave (X-C). - a.
-Use of Sick Leave shall be reported to the employee's supervisor prior to the start of the work shift and will become effective upon the first day of absence. - A physician's certificate or other verification of illness or injury may be required for approval of Sick Leave. - c.
-After the fifth (5th) consecutive day of absence, a physician's certification of illness will be required without diagnosis. - 2.
-Accumulation: Employees shall be allowed to accumulate up to one hundred eighty (180) days of Sick Leave or as may be amended by State law. - 3.
-Sick Leave Buy Back Program: - a.
-At the time of separation from District employment, an eligible employee or the employee's estate shall be entitled, upon written request to Human Resources, to compensation for all unused Sick Leave up to the one-thousand four-hundred forty (1,440) hour maximum at the ratio of 4:1 at his/her straight time hourly rate.
+In the event there is an emergency caused by family illness, where no reasonable alternative is available to the employee, Sick Leave may be used subject to the conditions set forth for Personal Leave (Article IX, C).

+- a.
+Use of Sick Leave shall be reported to the employee's supervisor prior to the start of the work shift and will become effective upon the first day of absence. - b.
+A physician's certificate or other verification of illness or injury may be required for approval of Sick Leave beyond three (3) consecutive days. - 2.
+Accumulation: Employees shall be allowed to accumulate up to one hundred eighty (180) days of Sick Leave or as may be amended by State law. - Sick Leave Buy Back Program: - a.
+At the time of separation from District employment, an eligible employee or the employee's estate shall be entitled, upon written request to Human Resources, to compensation for all unused Sick Leave up to the one-thousand four-hundred forty (1,440) hour maximum at the ratio of 4:1 at their straight time hourly rate.
 Alternatively, if/when the District offers VEBA III or other qualifying program, the District will discuss such programs with the Union. - b.
 On or about January 15 of each year, employees may elect to be compensated at the ratio of a rate equal to one (1) day's monetary compensation of the employee for each four (4) full days of accrued Sick Leave in excess of sixty (60) days which was earned but unused during the previous calendar year.